honeytrap/honeytrap-docs/docs/setup/docker-compose/landing.md

 ## Install docker and docker-compose

+The installation of Honeytrap is relying on Docker and Docker-compose.
+Useful information for installing these applications can be found in this section.

 ## Setup the prerequisites

+In order to start the installation, the are some prerequisites you have to comply with.
+All necessary inforamtion can be found in this section.

 ## Run docker-compose

+This step will explain the necessary steps you need to take in order to run the Docker-compose.

 ## Start the Honeytrap Agent

+Finally, this section describes how the Honeytrap Agent can be connected to the Honeytrap Server.

 {% endcapture %}